elastic/elasticsearch-net/new_docs/contents/nest/writing-queries.markdown

         )
     )

-If both `userInput.Countries` and `userInput.Loc` are null or empty the entire `filtered` query will be not be issued.
+If both `userInput.Countries` and `userInput.Loc` are null or empty the entire `filtered` query will not be issued.